Sunburn Vs. Sun Poisoning: Symptoms, Remedies, & Prevention

 5. Treat The Blisters

-Treat the affected area gently with soap and water if a blister pops open.
+If you notice sun rashes on the skin or you have multiple blisters that have popped open, treat the affected area gently with soap and water.
 Then, apply antiseptic ointment and cover the exposed skin with non-stick gauze or a bandage.
-If a rash develops or the symptoms worsen, consult your doctor immediately.

 You can also try home remedies to soothe sunburn.
 There isn’t much scientific evidence to support any home or natural sunburn remedies.
 However, most home or natural remedies are safe unless you are allergic to the ingredients.
 You may try: